IntelliTect/Coalesce.Vue.Template/README.md

 After you've started to grow content with your project, consider the following:

-* Remove the dummy authentication from `Startup.cs` and implement a proper authentication scheme.
+* Remove the dummy authentication from `Program.cs` and implement a proper authentication scheme.

 # Project Configuration
-This project is made with [vue-cli](https://cli.vuejs.org).
-Additional plugins for `vue-cli` may be added as desired.
+This project is built on [vite](https://vitejs.dev/).
+Additional plugins for `vite` may be added as desired.

-You are **strongly** encouraged to read through at least the first few pages of the [vue-cli docs](https://cli.vuejs.org/guide/) before getting started on any development.
+You are **strongly** encouraged to read through at least the first few pages of the [Vite docs](https://vitejs.dev/guide/why) before getting started on any development.

 Project structure of the Web project is as follows:
+* `/index.html` - The root document of the SPA application.
 * `/src` - Files that should be compiled into your application.
 CSS/SCSS, TypeScript, Vue SFCs, and so on.
 * `/public` - Static assets that should be served as files.
-Includes `index.html`, the root document of the application.
-* `/tests` - Jest unit tests.
+* `/tests` - Vitest tests.
 * `/wwwroot` - Target for compiled output.

 As always with a Coalesce project, run `dotnet coalesce` to perform code generation.

-During development, no special tooling is required to build your frontend code. `WebpackDevMiddleware` in ASP.NET Core will take care of that automatically when the application starts.
+During development, no special tooling is required to build your frontend code. `UseViteDevelopmentServer` (provided by IntelliTect.Coalesce.Vue) in ASP.NET Core will take care of that automatically when the application starts.

-Upon publish, a target defined in the `.csproj` file of the web project will build all static resources for production.
+When deploying to production, make sure to build the SPA application with `npm run build`.